- Doctoral skills online

 The course is structured in two stages: the taught stage and the research enquiry (thesis) stage.

-Each academic year starts with a two-week residential, normally held in the first two weeks of September.
+Each academic year starts with a ten-day residential, normally held at the end of August and first week of September.
 This is followed by virtual seminars, tutorials, and supervision leading to the submission of assignments at the end of May.
 Attendance at the annual residential is compulsory for at least the first two years, and thereafter strongly encouraged.

 During the first year, you will develop the knowledge and capability to understand and use selected research methodologies, analytical frameworks and models to address key issues within a broad policy context.